fercho-0109/Mobile-robotics/README.md

 # Mobile-robotics (Control-Positioning-Path planing)

-Code developed for "A. Marino, - Receding Horizon Tracking Trajectory Strategy for Feedback Linearized Differential-Drive".
+Code developed for "A. Marino, - Control-Positioning-Path planing for Feedback Linearized Differential-Drive".
 Master's student "Calabria University".
 For any questions or suggestions write to alexismarino0109@gmail.com